 Mr. Brooks is an expert in licensing and competition law issues relating to standardized technologies and so‑called “FRAND” licensing, and was lead counsel for Qualcomm in a licensing dispute against Nokia that resulted in a multibillion‑dollar settlement payment to Qualcomm, as well as in private arbitrations concerning licensing disputes.

-Mr. Brooks’ patent representations have included:
+Mr. Brooks’ patent representations included:

 - Served as lead counsel for Qualcomm successfully defending against patent claims directed against GPS functionality in cellular phones.